elastic/elasticsearch-net/docs/query/flt-field.markdown

 ---

-# Documentation still in progress
+# Fuzzy Like This Field Query

-This is sadly still a marker file.
+Nest opted out of mapping this one because this query type is merely an alias into the [fuzzy like this]({{root}}/query/flt.html) query.